What do you do when you want to write but are too scared of being unable to support yourself?

-Having recently retired from the deathly dull arena of finance, my time is my own and the world is my playground.
+Having recently retired from finance, my time is my own and the world is my playground.
 In May 2019, I took the plunge and attended a writing retreat in Spain with Global Wordsmiths.
 What a revelation!
-Equipped with a brand new toolkit, and a skipful of teacher-inspired confidence, I’m currently working on my first full length novel, Cider.
-Needless to say, it has a business bias to it.
+Equipped with a brand new toolkit, and a skipful of teacher-inspired confidence, I’m currently working on my first full length novel, Warm Pearls and Paper Cranes.

 Some random things about me…

 As a child, I said I wanted to be a writer when I grew up.
 Many years later, I still haven’t grown up.
-Maybe when Cider is published, I’ll feel like a grown up.
-Of course, I’ve had to taste different varieties of cider, all in the name of research.
+Maybe when my novels are published, I’ll feel like a grown up.
+Or maybe not!

 I love the classics and literary fiction.
 My daughter is named after one of my heroines from Jane Austen.
 No, she’s not called Darcy.
 I’ve also been known to “borrow” my daughter’s books, from Harry Potter to the Daughter of The Empire series, and I cried over John Green’s books.
 Crime novels don’t really do it for me.
 Who dunnit?
 Who cares?